armory/docs/content/en/docs/installation/guide/operator-k3s.md

 ---
-title: Install Armory Enterprise for Spinnaker in Lightweight Kubernetes using the Armory Operator
+title: Install Armory Enterprise in Lightweight Kubernetes using the Armory Operator
 linkTitle: Install in AWS EC2 using Operator
 weight: 50
 description: >
-  Use the Armory Operator to deploy Spinnaker or Armory Enterprise for Spinnaker in a Lightweight Kubernetes (K3s) instance running on an AWS EC2 virtual machine.
+  Use the Armory Operator to deploy Spinnaker or Armory Enterprise in a Lightweight Kubernetes (K3s) instance running on an AWS EC2 virtual machine.
 This environment is for proofs of concept and development.
 ---

 {{< include "armory-license.md" >}}